API Key Generator

 Frequently Asked Questions

-What's the difference between UUID and random string?
+What is the difference between UUID v4 and a random string?

 How strong should my JWT secret be?